ievavold/design-system/content/components/alerts.md

 The alert component also supports much longer descriptions with formatted text, links, and even buttons.

-If an alert has a description that is more complex than a single paragraph, the `.uw-prose` class should be added to the description element for better readability.

 {{< /typeset >}}

 {{< example >}}